Interconnectedness in the Global Financial Market: Estimating inter-market and intra-market interconnectedness

 In a financial network, entities such as banks, financial institutions, central counterparties, and traders are considered nodes.
 Their relationships in interbank lending, contractual obligations, and counterparty exposures define the links that connect them.
 Stocks and their relationships can also be expressed as a network.
 Each stock is a node and its estimated interdependencies show whether, and how strongly, the nodes are connected to each other.
 This information is stored by using adjacency matrices, where the entries in row $i$ and column $j$ indicate the strength of the connection between the respective nodes (see Figure \ref{fig:cmap}).

 Because the p-values contain this required information and their distributional properties allow a useful weighting, it is relatively easy to obtain adjacency matrices.
-The matrices of p-values are converted to adjacency matrices $A$ by removing all entries where the significance level for the stock-to-stock dependence is below a certain threshold $\gamma$.
-In the following, we use $\gamma > 0.1$ if not stated otherwise.
-The estimated significance level can be used as a measure of connection strength by defining
+The matrices of p-values are converted to adjacency matrices $A$ by first removing all entries where the significance level for the stock-to-stock dependence is below a certain threshold $\gamma$.
+In the following, we use $\gamma < 0.1$ if not stated otherwise.\footnote{Our qualitative results do not depend on the particular threshold chosen, it is however necessary to allow for a certain range of p-values such that within-market as well as in-between-market interdependencies enter the following analysis.} The estimated significance level can be used as a measure of connection strength by defining

 This adjacency matrix has a weighted positive entry if stocks $i$ and $j$ are significantly linked, measured by the estimated conditional correlation.
+This procedure of creating the adjacency matrix is in fact similar to the method proposed by \cite{Billio2012}.
+Their p-values are however the outcome of a linear regression of raw returns in a Granger-causality analysis.\footnote{Note that Granger-causality should not detect any significant relationships in efficient financial markets.
+Hence, while its use in the above mentioned paper can be justified by market frictions in the time of crisis, it would be less useful in our analysis of comovement, since it would be impractical to dis-entangle the influences that lead to positive results, let alone to compare them over time.}

-To uncover the dependencies between the markets on a sector level, the stock level dependencies are used to describe the resulting network on a sector to sector basis.
-The averages of the p-values of the relationships of the stocks in a specific sector in one country are used with stocks in a specific sector in another country to map the sector-by sector dependencies.\footnote{The averages of the p-values are not p-values anymore.
+The averages of the p-values of the relationships of the stocks in a specific sector in one country are then used with stocks in a specific sector in another country to map the sector-by sector dependencies.\footnote{The averages of the p-values are not p-values anymore.
 However, in this case it makes sense to use these averages because of low dispersion within the groups of stocks.
 Also note that in Table \ref{tab:indexcorr} median values are used for the comparison because the distribution of p-values for all stocks within one country is slightly skewed.
-On the sector level, however, the difference between the mean and the median is small, the latter value is mostly slightly higher and would tendencially lead to more significant links.} The translation into this second adjacency matrix is done in the same way but the dimension is reduced to $150\times150$ (15 countries, 10 sectors).
-Sectors in countries that consist of fewer than three stocks are excluded from further analysis.
+On the sector level, however, the difference between the mean and the median is small, the latter value is mostly slightly higher and would tendencially lead to more significant links.} The translation into a corresponding adjacency matrix is done in the same way as before but the dimension is reduced to $150\times150$ (15 countries, 10 sectors).
+Sectors in countries that consist of fewer than two stocks are excluded from further analysis.